australian new wave

 est. 1970 – late 1980s

-The Australian New Wave, knows as Australian Film Revival, was a significant film movement in Australian cinema during the 1970s and 1980s, and marked a departure from the conservative, studio-driven productions that had dominated the industry.
-This movement was characterized by its unique and often provocative storytelling, its willingness to engage with contemporary social and political issues, and its innovative approach to film aesthetics.
+The Australian New Wave, also knows as Australian Film Revival, was a film movement from the 1970s and 1980s that modernized Australian film industry, and it marked a departure from the conservative, studio-driven productions that had dominated before.
+The movement was characterized by its willingness to engage with contemporary social and political issues, and by creating a distinctly Australian cinema that reflected the nation’s culture, history, and landscape.

 Origins of the Australian New Wave